 Peter Attia – Science of Longevity

 I am a fan of Dr. Peter Attia who is a physician focused on the science of longevity.
 He strives to help his patients simultaneously improving lifespan (delay the onset of chronic disease) and healthspan (quality of life).
-He has a podcast call The Drive where he interviews people whose work can inform anyone interested in promoting long term health and fitness.
+In 2023 he released the book Outlive where he systematically explains his approach to healthcare which is focused on prevention (sneak peak… exercise is the most powerful tool) and personalization.
+He has a podcast call The Drive where he interviews people whose work can inform anyone interested in long term health and fitness.

 I appreciate that Attia is science oriented and he is willing to re-think his positions when data contradicts his beliefs.
 He isn’t overly certain, saying he has “strong opinions which are loosely held.”
 He has written a nice series on studying studies which discusses how to read and evaluation the quality of published research which often has flaws.